dmbarbour/glas/docs/GlasImpl.md

 ## Data Representation

 At least for the initial bootstrap implementation, I propose to use fixed-size allocations to simplify GC.
 We can use 32-byte cells.
-It might be more optimal to support flexible sizes, eventually, e.g. 16 byte pairs and (stem, data) or (header, data) elements could be in a separate page from 32-byte cells.
-But that's a problem for after bootstrap.
+Alternatively, use allocations sized per page, e.g. with sizes of 16, 32, 64, etc.. and everything in a page having the same size.
+In any case, avoid fragmentation so I don't need to consider it.

 ### Small Values